 But from 35 on, you enter treacherous waters.
 You are no longer 20, and you are far from 60.
 You are in that dreaded in-between stage where half the clothes make you look like you’re trying too hard, and the other half make you look like you’ve given up.

 FREE “HOW NOT TO DRESS OLD” STYLE GUIDE AND LOOKBOOK!

 And if things weren’t already challenging enough, fashion is fond of rediscovering styles that used to be reserved for your mother’s mother, and turning them into trends.
 Tiny prints.
 Mint green.
 Round collars.
 Wear one of these, and you can pull it off.
 But a mint green blouse with a tiny print and a round collar buttoned up to there?
 Treacherous.
 At 20, you’re so young that you can wear what appear to be your mother’s clothes in an offhanded, ironic way.
 At 40, you are the mother, or at least could pass for one, and it’s no longer ironic.

 But what exactly does dressing at 20 or 40 or 60 look like?
 What is, and I shudder at the term, age appropriate?
-There is no short answer, but there are some guidelines on how not to dress old.
+There is no short answer, but there are some guidelines.
+Here, style for the ages, demystified.
+In other words, how not to dress old.

 1. Look to the Label

 The brand, the retailer, and the way an item is styled all offer clues.
 A flouncy dress with undone hair and motorcycle boots is being marketed at a 20-year-old, while a tailored dress with classic pumps is clearly aiming for an older customer.

 2. Look at the Color